Manikato Stakes Tips, Betting, Odds, Horses & More 2025

 Mares have a fairly decent record in the Manikato Stakes, so it’s worth checking them out.
 Since 1994, we have seen 11 mares win the race.
 Along with this, favourites have performed well, winning on seven occasions since 2007.

-Since 2014, every single winner has had at least three runs under their belt in their prep before taking on the Manikato Stakes.
-When looking at the age of winners, you should avoid 3YOs, in the past 31 years, we have seen only three 3YOs win the Manikato Stakes.
+Since 2014, every single winner except for the 2024 winner, Southport Tycoon, has had at least three runs under their belt in their prep before taking on the Manikato Stakes.
+When looking at the age of winners, you should avoid 3YOs, in the past 32 years, we have seen only three 3YOs win the Manikato Stakes.

 Manikato Stakes Horses